JGuan-lab/DSSC/README.md

     bulkData <- trueData

 ### 2.2 Deconvolution
-The input and parameters used in SCDC:

-    data_bulk: the input bulk data;
+    #data_bulk: the input bulk data
-    data_ref: the reference GEP matrix;
+    #data_ref: the reference GEP matrix
-    lambda1 is used to constrain the sample-sample similarity matrix;
+    #lambda1 is used to constrain the sample-sample similarity matrix
-    lambda2 is used to constrain the gene-gene similarity matrix;
+    #lambda2 is used to constrain the gene-gene similarity matrix
-    lambdaC is used to constrain the GEP matrix;
+    #lambdaC is used to constrain the GEP matrix
-    k: number of cell types used for matrix factorization initialization.
+    #k: number of cell types used for matrix factorization initialization

     retult <- CDSC(data_bulk = bulkData$Indata$T,
                    data_ref = data_bulk$Indata$C_ref,